 Here are the assessment fees for the 201 plus courses being offered by TESDA.
-You can also read here the steps on how to apply for assessment and certification for new applicant.
+You can also read here the steps on how to apply for assessment and national certificate (NC) for new applicant.

 Alright, let us say, you have finished taking the course of your choice in TESDA and wanted to be certified or gain national certificate (NC) / certificate of competency (COC) from them.
 What you need to do is visit an accredited tesda assessment centers so your competency and skills can be evaluated by a certified assessor.